panzerdp/dmitripavlutin.com/content/posts/114-array-at/index.md

 `fruits[fruits.length - 1]` is the way you can access the latest element of the array. `fruits.length - 1` is the index of the latest element of the array.

-The array accessor doesn't allow a straigfoward way to access items from the tail of the array.
+The array accessor doesn't allow a straightforward way to access items from the tail of the array.

-Fortuantely, a new proposal (at stage 3 as of January 2021) brings the method `at()` to arrays, and it can solve many limitations of the array accessor.
+Fortunately, a new proposal (at stage 3 as of January 2021) brings the method `at()` to arrays, and it can solve many limitations of the array accessor.

 ## 2. array.at() method